alliander-opensource/diva-js-reference-3p-backend/README.md

 ## DIVA express middleware components

 DIVA Express supplies express middleware to control identity requirements for API endpoints.
-For example to require the `pbdf.pbdf.idin.address` and `pbdf.pbdf.idin.city` attributes,
+For example to require the `irma-demo.MijnOverheid.address.street` and `irma-demo.MijnOverheid.address.city` attributes,

 It requires a fully initialized divaSession object, see above.
 After that, this library can be imported in the following way: